honeydipper/honeydipper/README.md

 ![Systems Ad-hoc Integration Mesh](./DevOpsSystemsAd-hocIntegrationMesh.png)

-The vision for Honeydipper is to act as a central hub forming an ecosystem so that the various systems and components can be plugged in together and the integrations can be composed using rules, workflows and abstracted entities like systems, projects and organizations.
+Our vision is for Honeydipper to act as a central hub forming an ecosystem so that the various systems and components can be plugged in together and the integrations can be composed using rules, workflows and abstracted entities like systems, projects and organizations.
 With a centralized orchestration, redundant configurations and development work can be reduced or eliminated.
-With the abstraction layer, The underlying tools and solutions become swappable.
+With the abstraction layer, The underlying tools and solutions become interchangeable.

 ![Systems orchestrated with Honeydipper](./DevOpsSystemsHoneydipper.png)